foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/README.md

 - **2.8:** Added instructions to select The Forgotten City patch in the NARC FOMOD.
 - **2.23:** Added Bug Fixes (the mod, by meh321).
 - **3.2:** Changed FOMOD instructions for Dwemer Gates Don't Reset (using the Dwemer Only USSEP version now).
+- **3.3:** Added Andrealphus' Gameplay Tweaks.
+- **3.5:** Added Helgen Keep Bandit Chief Executioner.
-- **3.8:** Re-added No NPC Greetings (to replace the previously removed To Your Face which is suspected of causing crashes).
+- **3.10:** Re-added No NPC Greetings (to replace the previously removed To Your Face which is suspected of causing crashes).
+- **3.12:** Added note to Random Encounter Tweaks about which parts of the mod are actually used.
-- **3.15:** Updated instructions for Simply Smaller Wolves (removed CRF related instructions, added screenshots).
+- **3.16:** Updated instructions for Simply Smaller Wolves (removed CRF related instructions, added screenshots).
 - **4.3:** Added Remove QuickSave Button from SkyUI Systems Menu.
 - **4.5:** Added Favorite Things - Extended Favorites Menu for SkyUI.
 - **4.10:** Updated FOMOD instructions for Undiscovered Means Unknown.